swiftlang/swift-evolution/proposals/0271-swiftpm-binary-dependencies.md

 ## Binary Target Artifact Format

-SwiftPM currently supports multiple platforms; however, this proposal only proposes to add support for binary targets on Apple platforms.
-The reason for this is that Apple platform provide ABI guarantees and an already existing format we can leverage to make simplify the initial implementation.
+SwiftPM currently supports multiple platforms; however, this proposal only adds support for binary targets on Apple platforms.
+The reason for this is that Apple platforms provide ABI guarantees and an already existing format we can leverage to simplify the initial implementation.
 For Apple platforms we propose to use the `XCFramework` format for artifacts.
 This format already supports dynamic and static linking.
 Furthermore, it can contain products for every individual Apple platform at once.

 ## Security